-It has good suction from the Dyson digital V7 motor.
-You can enjoy up to 30 minutes of cleaning time, thanks to the lithium-ion battery.
+It has good suction from the digital V7 motor.
+Thanks to the lithium-ion battery, you can enjoy up to 30 minutes of cleaning time.
 There’s also a reusable HEPA filter to capture small dust particles.

 The vacuum is compact for storage – it’s only 8.11 inches high and 5.17 inches wide.
 There are two speeds to choose from, and you use a trigger on the handle to activate the power.
 It comes with a two-year warranty from the manufacturer.

 Variety of Cleaning Tools

 You can select from three different cleaning attachments based on your needs.
 These include the combination tool, mini motorized tool, and crevice tool.

 The crevice tool is great for awkward gaps and edges.
 We love the combination tool for general dusting around the house.

 If you have a dog or cat, you’ll love the third attachment – a mini motorized tool for collecting pet hair.
 It works great on furniture.